 And a few more.
 But your eCommerce can do without them as well.
 Also, remember all these page principles work across any eCommerce platform.
 Lastly, you can be as creative with your pages depending on the product you sell.

 If your niche demands a coupon page.
 Just go for it.
 Or, if your niche sells fresh items, go for the Fresh Arrivals page.
 Only the sky’s the limit here.
+Once you’re done with adding these pages, the next step would be optimizing those pages.
+We have discussed one such optimization for product pages in eCommerce that you’d like to check.

 Frequently Asked Questions